mandali8686/decode-trust/README.md

+**DECODINGTRUST: A Comprehensive Assessment of Trustworthiness in GPT Models**

 **Toxicity.** To evaluate how well GPT models avoid generating toxic content.
 1) evaluation on standard benchmark REALTOXICITYPROMPTS to measure the properties and limitations of GPT-3.5 and GPT-4 compared to existing LLM counterparts;